 Four years after that fateful family cruise, I quit my job and went walkabout.
-I lived in New Zealand, then Australia, then Indonesia (click here to read some awesome Indonesia articles)… some places I lived for more than a year, others for a few months, some only a month.
+I lived in New Zealand, then Australia, then Indonesia (read all about the Dark Side of Bali here)… some places I lived in for more than a year, others for a few months, some only a month.

 I wasn’t going to let depression stop me from traveling.